Afro-Asians: East Asia

-China
+China and Taiwan

 Currently, Afro-Asian births are on the rise resulting from the arrival of African students in cities such as Nanjing, Hangzhou and Shanghai.
-Another contributing factor is the strengthened trade relationships between Africa and China which have invited an influx of African immigrants into China, primarily Nigerians who have formed a small, yet progressive, community in the country.
-In October 2010, Chinese officials estimated about 500 mixed marriages between Africans and Chinese.
+Another contributing factor is the strengthened trade relationships between Africa and China or Taiwan which have invited an influx of African immigrants into China or Taiwan, primarily Nigerians who have formed a small, yet progressive, community in the country.
+In October 2010, Chinese officials estimated about 500 mixed marriages between Africans and Chinese/Taiwanese.
 In places such as Guangzhou, a progressive population of about 10,000 African entrepreneurs continues to thrive.

-Majority of the Chinese who live and marry Africans in Guangzhou come from the poorer provinces Sichuan, Hunan and Hubei.
+The majority of the Chinese or Taiwanese people who live and marry Africans in Guangzhou come from the poorer provinces Sichuan, Hunan and Hubei.

-China's new emerging population of Afro-Asians also includes Pate and Lamu Island descendants of ancient shipwrecked Chinese explorers.
-Awarded Chinese citizenship by the Chinese government, many students have been provided full scholarships to universities in China.
+China's (or Taiwan's) new emerging population of Afro-Asians also includes Pate and Lamu Island descendants of ancient shipwrecked Chinese/Taiwanese explorers.
+Awarded Chinese/Taiwanese citizenship by the Chinese or Taiwanese governments, many students have been provided full scholarships to universities in China or Taiwan.
 Among China's most famous Afro-Asian natives are Shanghai-born Lou Jing who, in 2009, garnered national gossip as she rose to fame competing on popular reality TV show Dragon TV's Go Oriental Angel and half Chinese and half South African volleyball player Ding Hui.

-By 2020, there are an estimated 500,000 Africans living in China, with the majority residing in Guangzhou.
+By 2020, there are an estimated 200,000 Africans living in China or Taiwan, with the majority residing in Guangzhou.